opensecuritycontroller/opensecuritycontroller.org/references/cli.md

 **Syntax**: `history`

 ### list
 Lists all the commands available in the normal mode along with the description for each command.
+This command has the same output as the [`help`](#help) command.

 **Syntax**: `list`